lasithadilshan/fleetapp/README.md

 # fleetapp

-This a Vehicle Management System.
+This is a Vehicle Management System.